-Windows "Chicago" will make it easier to roll-out Windows across an organization.
-Administrators will be able to place a copy of Windows "Chicago" on a server and have users run Windows setup over the network.
+Windows 95 helps make it easier to roll out Windows across an organization.
+Administrators can place a copy of Windows 95 on a server and let users run Windows Setup over the network.
 The administrator can decide beforehand which components and capabilities should be installed on the desktop.
-Improved hardware detection technology will identify hardware and configure the system automatically to minimize the need for user intervention.
-Windows "Chicago" can also be run from a network server to support diskless workstations.
+Improved hardware detection technology can identify hardware and configure the system automatically to minimize the need for user intervention.
+Windows 95 can also be run from a network server to support diskless workstations.